-The risks of not achieving the Authority's priorities are identified and managed through Senior Officers and Members at the Finance & Governance Committee, where regular structured reports are considered and supported by the risk management systems.
+The risks of not achieving the Authority's priorities are identified and managed through Senior Officers and Members at the Finance and Audit Committee, where regular structured reports are considered and supported by the risk management systems.

 The capital programme directly aligns to the Community Safety Plan.
-In support of longer-term planning there are a number of associated plans in place or being reviewed and developed as part of the continued process of harmonisation (e.g. property, ICT, fleet).
+In support of longer-term planning there are number of associated plans in place (e.g. property, ICT, fleet).

 An integrated property asset strategy for land and buildings has been developed in harmony with wider public thinking such as the One Public Estate initiative within Wiltshire Council.
+We have also developed a new Environmental Sustainability Plan, which aligns to our Asset Management Policy Statement objective to "Consider carbon reduction and environmental sustainability within our capital programme and asset management."